yosugi/intent-script/README-en.md

 ### Key Design Principles

+* Designed for LLM interpretation and implementation
 * YAML-based syntax (no special parser required)
 * Avoidance of Turing-completeness
 * Support for gradual formality (from natural to structured language)
 * Zero learning curve
   * Natural language is acceptable; non-programmers can start using it right away
+* Zero setup cost
-* Designed for LLM interpretation and implementation
+  * Just feed the script to an LLM and it's ready to run
+* AI-driven error handling and flexible exception management

 ## Features